Nachtalb/tgtools/README.md

 # tgtools

+⚠ In the middle of development, I don't recommend you use it as of now.

 A set of telegram related utilities that I use in multiple projects.
 Includes but is not limited to: